sfhansen/mse246_project/reports/final_report.md

 We evaluated our best models on a held-out test set representing 30% of the original data.
-The ROC curves below reveal that the GBM model performed the best on the test set, followed by the logistic regression model, and finally, the random forest classifier.
+The ROC curves below reveal that the GBM model performed the best on the test set, followed by the logistic regression model, and lastly, the random forest classifier.
 The weak performance of the random forest classifier is likely due to overfitting on the training set.
 Nevertheless, all models achieve good performance over "random guessing" baselines.